Noemi Lardizabal-Dado

 I am an advocate.
 I am NOT neutral.
 I will NOT give social media mileage to members of political clans, epal, a previous candidate for the same position and those I believe are a waste of taxpayers' money.

 I do not support or belong to any political party.
-I will vote for Vice President Leni Robredo as my President in the 2022 National Elections.
+I was part of accredited media covering the Office of the Vice President and Leni Robredo as she ran as a presidential aspirant in the 2022 National and local elections.

 On August 5, 2021, YouTube announced that I was selected as one of 50 Program participants of its Creator Program for Independent Journalists